cds-amal/addressparser/README.md

 # run all tests
 py.test -v

+# mark a test a wip (work in progress), an arbitrary name
+@pytest.mark.wip

 # run tests decorated as wip
 py.test -m wip

+# decorate a test to be skipped
+@pytest.mark.skipif("True")

 # test an ad-hoc address from the commandline
 python nyctext/adparse.py "Johnson Doe: 1802  OCEAN PARKWAY  BKLYN, NY"